 Heavy vaginal bleeding can be uncomfortable and may interfere with daily activities.
 Endometrial ablation can end excessive bleeding permanently.
 The experienced physicians at the Center for Women’s Health perform endometrial ablation safely and effectively.
-The team serves patients at their offices in Sugar Land and Richmond, Texas.
+The team serves patients at their offices in Sugar Land, Wharton, and Richmond, Texas.
 If you suffer from heavy periods, call the office nearest you, or schedule a consultation online today.

 Your uterus has a lining known as the endometrium.
 This lining thickens during your menstrual cycle; when you have your period, your uterus contracts to slough off the endometrium.